Recipes from professional Chef Tallyrand:

 the sweet, fragrant qualities of their own native rose

 species.
-In the tenth century, it is known that Persia
+In the Tenth century, it is known that Persia

 was exporting rosewater to most of Europe, North Africa